WORDS BY ME.

 In Panama, some 10 meters below the surface of the ocean, divers float in a cloud of white dust.
 The sound of a giant hydraulic drill cuts through even the muffled underwater soundscape.
 The crackle of snapping shrimp can barely be heard.
 This is part of the job description for scientists that study coral cores: long, cylindrical samples taken vertically from large coral colonies.
 These samples, when studied in a lab, can contain lifetimes.

-(Contributions to) Biodiversity Innovations in Offshore Wind White Paper with SeaAhead, Ørsted, and The Venterra Group
+• (Contributions to) Biodiversity Innovations in Offshore Wind White Paper

 Wrote announcement and contributed to the following white paper during my time as a Research Analyst for SeaAhead.